Money in the Bank (2019): Preliminary matches

 The actual pay-per-view opened with the women's Money in the Bank ladder match, featuring Dana Brooke, Naomi, Natalya, and Nikki Cross from Raw, and Bayley, Carmella, Ember Moon, and Mandy Rose from SmackDown.
 The climax occurred when Carmella, whose knee had been inadvertently injured by Rose earlier, returned and climbed the ladder, but Rose's tag team partner Sonya Deville pulled Carmella off the ladder and performed a spear on her.
 Deville then lifted Rose up on her shoulders and ascended the ladder.
 As Rose was about to retrieve the briefcase, however, Bayley ascended the ladder from the other side, pushed Rose and Deville off, and unhooked the briefcase to win the match.

-Next, Samoa Joe defended the United States Championship against Rey Mysterio.
+Next, Samoa Joe defended Raw's United States Championship against Rey Mysterio.
 In the end, Mysterio countered Joe's Powerbomb into a hurricanrana roll-up and got the pinfall victory to win the title despite Joe's right shoulder being up, which the referee did not see.
 With the win, Mysterio became WWE's twenty-first Grand Slam Champion.
 After the match, as Mysterio was celebrating with his son Dominik, Joe viciously attacked Mysterio with two "ura-nages".
 Dominik then helped his father backstage.

-After that, The Miz fought Shane McMahon in a steel cage match.
+After that, The Miz fought Shane McMahon in a Steel Cage match.
 Throughout the match, Shane tried various ways to escape the cage.
 In the end, as Shane tried to escape the cage, Miz caught him.
 Miz attempted to pull Shane back in the cage by his shirt, however, Shane slipped out of it and fell to the outside floor to win the match by escaping the cage.

 Next, Tony Nese defended the WWE Cruiserweight Championship against Ariya Daivari.
 In the end, Nese performed a Running Nese on Daivari to retain.

 Earlier in the night, Sami Zayn had pleaded with Triple H regarding Braun Strowman.
 Triple H assured Zayn he had nothing to worry about as he supposedly banned Strowman from the building.
 Following the United States Championship Match, Strowman was shown backstage, angrily searching for Zayn.
 Following the steel cage match, Zayn had been brutally attacked, rendering him unable to compete in the men's Money in the Bank ladder match.
 Triple H then searched for Strowman, who denied that he had attacked Zayn.
 Triple H stated that Strowman would not be replacing Zayn in the ladder match and requested Strowman to leave the arena, who reluctantly agreed.

 Next, Becky Lynch defended the Raw Women's Championship against Lacey Evans in her first of two title defenses.
 In the end, Evans went for a roll-up on Lynch, who countered into a Dis-Arm-Her, forcing Evans to submit to retain the title.